-In 2011 the Halsey Institute of Contemporary Art in South Carolina organized a solo survey of Wayne’s work, curated by Mark Sloan and accompanied by a catalogue.
+In 2011 the Halsey Institute of Contemporary Art in South Carolina organized a solo survey of Wayne’s work, curated by Mark Sloan and accompanied by a catalog.
 It traveled to the Visual Arts Center of Richmond, Virginia, and the Joseloff Gallery, University of Hartford, Connecticut.

-Wayne’s works is a part of various public collections such as the Birmingham Museum of Art, Alabama, the Corcoran Gallery of Art, Washington, DC, the Portland Museum of Art, Oregon, the Miami Museum of Contemporary Art, Florida, the Neuberger Museum of Art, New York, La Coleccion Jumex, Mexico, and le Fondation Cartier pour l’art Contemporain, France.
+Wayne’s work is included in various public collections such as the Birmingham Museum of Art, Alabama, the Corcoran Gallery of Art, Washington, DC, the Portland Museum of Art, Oregon, the Miami Museum of Contemporary Art, Florida, the Neuberger Museum of Art, New York, La Coleccion Jumex, Mexico, and le Fondation Cartier pour l’art Contemporain, France.
 Several of these works from the le Fondation Cartier pour l’art Contemporain, France were on view at Exposition D’Automne at the Institut Culturel Bernard Magrez, Château Labottière, Bordeaux, France, September 12, 2015 – March 6, 2016.

 Jack Shainman Gallery has represented Leslie Wayne since 1993.
-Solo exhibitions at the gallery include: One Big Love (2010), Trouble in Paradise (2007), Re-Entering (2000), and Breaking and Entering (1998).
-Her next exhibition will be in March, 2014, along with an accompanying catalogue.
+Solo exhibitions at the gallery include Rags (2014), One Big Love (2010), Trouble in Paradise (2007), Re-Entering (2000), and Breaking and Entering (1998).
+Her next solo exhibition with Jack Shainman Gallery opens in September 2017.